openstack-archive/networking-vpp/README.rst

   Just Work.

-- We've worked on out Python 3 compatibility in preparation for the EOL of Pythnon 2.
-Both the Neutron server's driver components and the agent components that control VPP should now support Python 3, but this work is ongoing and if you do find any issues please report them on the Luanchpad page.
+- We've worked on out Python 3 compatibility in preparation for the EOL of Python 2.7.
+Both the Neutron server's driver components and the agent components that control VPP should now support Python 3.5, but this work is ongoing and if you do find any issues please report them on the Launchpad page.

 - We've worked on our L3 Neutron routers support and added functionality that allows you to use NAT from multiple routers simultaneously - ideal if, for instance, you like to use one router per tenant and in more unusual cases routers with different external networks.

 - We've been doing the usual round of bug fixes and updates - the code will work with both VPP 18.10 and 19.01 and has been updated to keep up with Neutron Rocky and Stein.